 I’ve posted some photoessays from my time in Myanmar already – an adventurous train trip up to Myitkyina (now off limits and increasingly violent as ethnic war between Myanmar’s army and the Kachin continues), a solar eclipse by slow boat plying the waters between Bhamo and Mandalay, and a remarkable morning at Thiri Mingalar market in Yangon, wedged between green bananas and piles of ginger.
 There was also a grumpier post, about the ridiculous bus rides in the country, going from worse to worse-er.

 Though I’d written the specific posts, I hadn’t put up all of the corresponding photos.
-They’re now all up (as well as 5 additional albums from Jordan).
-A sampler, with links to each album:
+So I wanted to share a photoessay here.

 From Inle Lake:

 From the long (disastrous) boat ride from Myitkyina to Sinbo to Bhamo:

 Brought back some wonderful memories to compile this photoessay!

 I’m about to leave England after a great few months with my brother, Sarah and their friends.
 Today I’ll be in Turkey for just a few days, then on the move again – to Jordan for a short work contract, then to Thailand for a few months of writing and eating – and my friend Greg’s wedding to the lovely Aom.
 I actually don’t need to be in Istanbul again, but my $60 visa (Canada’s visa entry is the highest of all countries) is multi-entry, the food is great, the price was the same as flying LHR to Amman via a Gulf State, and I really need a haircut.
 My brother has enjoyed telling his friends at work “Oh, my sister’s going to Istanbul for a haircut and some kebap.”

 This may be the life a long-term traveller, but I concede it sounds ridiculous.
 Hilarious, but ridiculous.